microchip-pic-avr-examples/pic18f56q24-phase-sequence-detection-of-ac-supply-mplab-mcc/README.md

 ## Demo Operation

-1. Configure serial port for communication with the Curiosity Nano Board.
+1. Configure the serial port for communication with the Curiosity Nano board.
-2. Configure data streamer for interfacing dashboard window with the serial port.
-Data streamer configuration **(data-streamer-config.txt)** file is available in example firmware folder.
+2. Configure the data streamer for interfacing dashboard window with the serial port by clicking on <b>IMPORT</b> tab.
+The data streamer configuration **(data-streamer-config.txt)** file is available in the example firmware folder.
-3. Configure Graph window for displaying the emulated three phase supply AC waveforms, generated by the waveform clicks.
+3. Configure the graph window for displaying the emulated three phase supply AC waveforms, generated by the Waveform Clicks.
-4. Configure custom dashboard window to display the output and to receive user inputs.
-Custom dashboard **(custom-dashboard-config)** design file is available in example firmware folder.
+4. Configure the custom dashboard window to display the output and to receive user inputs by clicking on load option on dashboard window.
+The custom dashboard **(custom-dashboard-config)** design file is available in the example firmware folder.
 5. There are elements on the custom dashboard as inputs and status showing the phase states as outputs.
-6. Connect the hardware and prepare demo setup as per the instructions provided in Demonstration setup section.
+6. Connect the hardware and prepare the demo setup as per the instructions provided in the Demonstration setup section.
 7. Click Serial Port Connect button.
 8. Using push button (SW0) on the Curiosity Nano board, select the appropriate frequency for the three-phase signal.
 The selected frequency is displayed on the custom dashboard window.
 9. Zoom in or zoom out the graph on custom dashboard by clicking the +/- magnifier symbol on the left side of the graph window.